Performance Analysis of QoS-Differentiated Pricing in Cloud Computing: An Analytical Approach: System Description

 \subsection{The Service and Pricing Model}

-\textbf{Goal of the Cloud.} Assume that the cloud provider holds a fixed computing capacity of $m$ servers.
-The objective of our pricing system is to incentivize users - through the offer of lower prices - to provide desired job characteristics so as to achieve a high system's utilization and get more jobs completed.
-Aim is to satisfy the job's QoS requirement while maximize the cloud provider's revenue.
+\textbf{Goal of the CSP.} A cloud service provider (CSP) holds a fixed computing capacity of $m$ servers.
+Users of different sources have diverse latency requirements, which could play a significant role in improving resource utilization.
+Pricing them properly could incentivize users to express such diversity in latency requirements and further allows the CSP to take advantage of such diversity to do QoS-differentiated resource management, thus improving resource efficiency.
+A main aim of this work is to satisfy jobs' QoS requirements while maximizing the CSP's revenue by increasing its resource efficiency.

-\textbf{QoS-Differentiated Pricing.} There are $L$ service level agreements (SLAs), specified by the values of some job's characteristic $\varphi_{1}$, $\varphi_{2}$, $\cdots$, $\varphi_{L}$.
-In this paper, the considered job's characteristic is job's waiting time, and, when a user $i$ choose the $l$-th SLA, each of its jobs $j$ is expected to be completed by the deadline $a_{j}+s_{j}+\varphi_{l}$ where $a_{j}$ and $s_{j}$ is the arrival time and runtime of $j$.
+\textbf{SLAs.} There are $L$ {\em Service Level Agreements} (SLAs).
+In general, a SLA is specified by the value of some job characteristic: in this work we focus on the job's waiting times, namely, $\varphi_{1}$, $\varphi_{2}$, $\cdots$, $\varphi_{L}$.
+When a user $i$ selects the $l$-th SLA, its job $j$ is expected to be completed by a time $a_{j}+s_{j}+\varphi_{l}$ where $a_{j}$ and $s_{j}$ are the arrival time and the runtime of $j$, respectively.
+To be clear, after a job arrives at the computing system under the $l$-th SLA, it is either waiting in some queue or being served; the expected total waiting time that it spends in the system is $\varphi_{l}$.